PV-Joe/HA-to-PVoutput/README.md

 2. Go to settings and write down your API Key and Secret
 3. Go to your configuration.yaml and add the code provided
 3. Make sure you add your API KEY and SECRET
-4. Edit your sensor names to yours
+4. Edit the sensor names to yours
 5. Restart Home Assistant

 It will upload your data for: